nionis/bancor-liquidity-transfer/README.md

 Here are some improvements I will be implementing:

-* fix any bugs that appear on mainnet but not on localhost
 * provide more context to each step, include stuff like user balance, etc
 * polish UI